-In the reading debate, questions were asked like: Is it better to teach reading with phonics or without phonics?
+In the reading debate questions were asked like: Is it better to teach reading with phonics or without phonics?
 Research could answer that question.
 On the surface, it looks like a similar question for mathematics is: Is it better to teach mathematics with the place value system or without the place value system?
-However, this question is irrelevant and nonsensical.
-The place value system is, indeed, mathematics!
+However, this question makes no sense.
+The place value system is mathematics!
 You cannot teach mathematics without the place value system, standard algorithms and our other building blocks.

-The appropriate research questions are:

-(a) How is the place value system best taught?

-(b) What constitutes an adequate understanding of the place value system?

-(c) What is the least painful way to acquire instant recall of the single digit number facts without compromising understanding?

-(d) What is the most effective way to teach the long division algorithm? and

-(e) As fractions are notoriously difficult for students, what approach, or collection of approaches, to fractions is most likely to succeed with almost all students?
+The appropriate research questions are: How is the place value system best taught?
+What constitutes an adequate understanding of the place value system?
+What is the least painful way to acquire instant recall of the single digit number facts without compromising understanding?
+What is the most effective way to teach the long division algorithm?
+Fractions are notoriously difficult for students.
+What approach, or collection of approaches, to fractions is most likely to succeed with almost all students?